UnorthodoxThing/frontend-cool-features/adjustable-image-settings/README.md

-# Adjusting-Image-Settings
+# Adjustable-Image-Settings

 Play with the settings of an image's border colour, blur and spacing.
-Via CSS variables and some JS `addEventListener` adjustable settings were made.
+Created via CSS variables and some JS `addEventListener` adjustable settings were made.

 # Credits